wilsonliaows/docs/formulas.md

 ## Text VS formula mode
 In text mode, text and pills can be inserted into the input fields easily, and they will show up as-is.
 On the other hand, text needs to be explicitly formatted when in formula mode.

-Let's take the case whereby we have a recipe that sends an email to new leads in Salesforce.
+Let's take the case whereby we have a recipe that automatically sends an email to new leads in Salesforce.
 If a new lead called Madison Diaz is created, we wish to send the following email:

 ```
 Hi Madison,